mphowardlab/mphowardlab.github.io/research/index.md

 by a flow instability called elastic turbulence and is known to depend on the architecture and chemistry of the polymers.
 We are using dissipative particle dynamics and multiparticle collision dynamics simulations to study the molecular mechanisms that underly elastic turbulence.
-Our long-term of goal is to rationally engineer better polymers for flooding processes.
+Our long-term goal is to rationally engineer better polymers for flooding processes.

 This work is supported by the donors of ACS Petroleum Research Fund under Grant 66616-DNI9.